|My Sweet Raised Cinnamon Rolls are light and delicious!|

 Add 7 cups of the sifted flour with all the remaining ingredients in a large mixing bowl.
 Mix and add the last cup of flour gradually until the dough doesn’t feel sticky.
 When it feels like the right consistency, take it to a floured surface and knead until it forms a soft dough ball.

 Place in a greased bowl and cover.
 Let it rise near a warm spot until doubled (about 1-1/2 to 2 hours).

 Punch down, then divide into three balls.
 Let rest 15 minutes more before rolling each piece on a lightly floured surface.
 Grease two loaf pans (9″ x 5″) and one small cake pan (11-1/2″ x 8-1/2″) or you can make all cinnamon rolls or two giant breads (use a cookie sheet).

 My secret is brushing the rolled dough lightly with water–not oil or butter!
 Then sprinkle the sugar and cinnamon before rolling up, beginning with the narrow side.
 Pinch together so nothing leaks out, then place the seam side down on the greased pan.

-Roll out the same way for cinnamon rolls but this time skip the raisins.
+Roll out the same way for cinnamon rolls.
 Shape the roll and then slice into pieces.
 When I make the two loaves and small cake pan of rolls, I get 12 rolls.
 Let them rise and double for about 45-60 minutes.

 |No one can resist overindulging when I bake these.|